openedx/edx-platform/lms/djangoapps/mobile_api/course_dates/docs/0001-optimizing-performance-of-all-course-dates-api.rst

 As a result, we need to make multiple calls to modulestore to gather this data, which further exacerbates the performance issues.

+*   `assignment_title` is necessary for displaying meaningful date information in the UI, helping users understand the context of each date.
+*   `first_component_block_id` is crucial for proper mobile functionality, ensuring that when a user clicks on a date, they are correctly navigated to the relevant course component.

 Decision
 --------